MicrosoftDocs/windows-dev-docs/windows-apps-src/data-binding/xaml-basics-data-binding.md

 In this tutorial, you'll learn how to replace your boilerplate with data bindings and create other direct links between your UI and your data.
 You'll also learn how to format or convert your data for display, and keep your UI and data in sync.
 When you complete this tutorial, you'll be able to improve the simplicity and organization of the XAML and C# code, making it easier to maintain and extend.

 You'll start with a simplified version of the PhotoLab sample.
 This starter version includes the complete data layer plus the basic XAML page layouts, and leaves out many features to make the code easier to browse around in.
-This tutorial doesn't build up to the complete app, so be sure to check out the final version to see features such as custom animations and phone support.
+This tutorial doesn't build up to the complete app, so be sure to check out the final version to see features such as custom animations and adaptive layouts.
 You can find the final version in the root folder of the [Windows-appsample-photo-lab](https://github.com/Microsoft/Windows-appsample-photo-lab) repo.

 ## Prerequisites